 \end{remark}

-\begin{remark} While in the periodic case $\beta(\l)$ blows up to $\pm \infty$ as $\l$ approaches $\Sp(-\Delta_\OO) $, this is not the case in the stochastic setting in general.
-It is not difficult to construct an example where $\beta(\l)$ does not blow up near $\Sp(-\Delta_\OO) $.
-For instance, one can consider the example of randomly scaled inclusions presented in Section \ref{sss:randomscaled} below.
-In short, we consider a model when the inclusions are randomly scaled copies of a single set, where the random scaling parameter $r$ takes values in some finite interval interval $[r_1,r_2]$.
-Then choosing the corresponding probability density so that it is positive on $(r_1,r_2)$ and converges to zero sufficiently quickly near the ends of the interval, one gets that $\beta(\l)$ converges to finite values as $\l$ approaches $\Sp(-\Delta_\OO)$, cf. also formula \eqref{betascaling} below. \end{remark}
+\begin{remark} While in the periodic case $\beta(\l)$ blows up to $\pm \infty$ as $\l$ approaches $\Sp(-\Delta_\OO) $, in the general stochastic setting this is not the case.
+It is not difficult to construct an example where $\beta(\l)$ does not blow up near $\Sp(-\Delta_\OO) $: for instance, one can consider the example of randomly scaled inclusions presented in Section \ref{sss:randomscaled}.
+In short, consider a model for which the inclusions are randomly scaled copies of a single set, where the random scaling parameter $r$ takes values in some finite interval $[r_1,r_2]$.
+Then choosing the corresponding probability density so that it is positive on $(r_1,r_2)$ and converges to zero sufficiently quickly near the ends of the interval, one gets that $\beta(\l)$ converges to finite values as $\l$ approaches $\Sp(-\Delta_\OO)$, cf. also \eqref{betascaling} below. \end{remark}